'I would like to work as an astronomy researcher overseas in various observatories...'

 Rosemary was inspired by the planets after reading a book by Dava Sobel on the Solar System, and has since made understanding more about the universe her primary interest.

-When the opportunity came in her last year of high school to apply for UC’s Aurora Astronomy School, Rosemary joined the 5-day experience on campus and at the Mount John Observatory in Tekapo, learning astrophysics and getting to use modern astronomical equipment.
+When the opportunity came in her last year of high school to apply for UC’s Aurora Astronomy School (now the Elaine P. Snowden Astronomy School), Rosemary joined the 5-day experience on campus and at the Mount John Observatory in Tekapo, learning astrophysics and getting to use modern astronomical equipment.

 ‘After this, I was thoroughly fascinated by how space worked and decided to explore it further as a part of my Physics study at UC,’ she says.

 Having a long-developed love for the sciences, Rosemary’s undergraduate study was made up of a variety of maths and physics areas.
 UC was her first choice due to its course offerings and her family being graduates, as well as getting to enrol with a UC Merit Scholarship for her NCEA results.

 ‘In my degree, I enjoyed the diversity of the courses that I took each year – they have different assessment structures, different lecture material and different lecturing styles which makes it easy to enjoy each course individually.